THIS DATE IN HISTORY: April 20

 Video: Memories: Pens notch record 13th-straight playoff win

-1997: Craig MacTavish of the Oilers, the last player to appear in an NHL game without a helmet, plays his final game in a 4-3 overtime win against the visiting Dallas Stars.
+1997: Craig MacTavish of the St. Louis Blues, the last player to appear in an NHL game without a helmet, plays his final game in a 3-1 loss to the visiting Detroit Red Wings.
 Helmets are made mandatory in 1979-80, but a grandfather clause is included to permit players who don't wear them before the rule is enacted to remain helmetless.
-The Oilers score three times in the final four minutes of the third period, and Kelly Buchberger gets the winner at 9:15 of overtime.

-2016: Jaromir Jagr of the Florida Panthers gets his 200th playoff point with a second-period assist in a series-tying 2-1 win against the New York Islanders in Game 4 of the Eastern Conference First Round at Barclays Center.
-Jagr finds Jonathan Huberdeau for a second-period power-play goal.
+2016: Jaromir Jagr of the Florida Panthers gets his 200th playoff point with a second-period assist in a series-tying 2-1 win against the Islanders in Game 4 of the Eastern Conference First Round at Barclays Center.
+Jagr sets up Jonathan Huberdeau for a second-period power-play goal.
 Jagr is the fifth player in NHL history with 200 points in the playoffs.

 Video: FLA@NYI, Gm4: Jagr finds Purcell to open the scoring